Bell Labs: Early antecedent

 The Bell Patent Association was formed by Alexander Graham Bell, Thomas Sanders, and Gardiner Hubbard when filing the first patents for the telephone in 1876.

 Bell Telephone Company, the first telephone company, was formed a year later.
 It later became a part of the American Bell Telephone Company.

 In 1884, the American Bell Telephone Company created the Mechanical Department from the Electrical and Patent Department formed a year earlier.

-American Telephone & Telegraph Company (AT&T) and its own subsidiary company, took control of American Bell and the Bell System by 1889.
+The American Telephone and Telegraph Company and its own subsidiary company took control of American Bell and the Bell System by 1899.

 American Bell held a controlling interest in Western Electric (which was the manufacturing arm of the business) whereas AT&T was doing research into the service providers.

 Formal organization and location changes

-In 1896, Western Electric bought property at 463 West Street to station their manufacturers and engineers who had been supplying AT&T with their product.
-This included everything from telephones, telephone exchange switches, and transmission equipment.
+In 1896, Western Electric bought property at 463 West Street to centralize the manufacturers and engineers which had been supplying AT&T with such technology as telephones, telephone exchange switches and transmission equipment.

+During the early 20th century, several historically significant laboratories were established.
+In 1915, the first radio transmissions were made from a shack in Montauk, Long Island.
+That same year, tests were performed on the first transoceanic radio telephone at a house in Arlington County, Virginia.
+A radio reception laboratory was established in 1919 in the Cliffwood section of Aberdeen Township, New Jersey.
+Additionally for 1919, a transmission studies site was established in Phoenixville, Pennsylvania that built, in 1929, the coaxial conductor line for first tests of long-distance transmission in various frequencies.